OwnZones/efp/README.md

 // The data to be sent
 std::vector<uint8_t> myData;

-// Create your sender passing the MTU of the underlying protocol and set EFP to mode sender ElasticFrameProtocol myEFPSender(MTU, ElasticFrameProtocolModeNamespace::sender);
+// Create your sender passing the MTU of the underlying protocol.
+ElasticFrameProtocolSender myEFPSender(MTU);

 // Register your callback sending the packets
 // The callback will be called on the same thread calling 'packAndSend'
-//optionally also a std::placeholders::_2 if you want the EFP streamID myEFPSender.sendCallback = std::bind(&sendData, std::placeholders::_1);
+//optionally also a std::placeholders::_2 if you want the EFP streamID myEFPSender.sendCallback = std::bind(&sendData, std::placeholders::_1, std::placeholders::_2);

 // Send the data
 // param1 = The data